mohanakannan9/container-service/README.md

 ./gradlew test
 ```

-We do not have any tests that can integrate with XNAT.
-All of these tests use bespoke databases and mocked interfaces any time the code intends to communicate with XNAT.
+We do not have any tests that can integrate with a running XNAT.
+All of the tests in this library use bespoke databases and mocked interfaces any time the code intends to communicate with XNAT.
 We welcome your contributions!